 Maybe that's a scary thought

 The obvious downside is that you don't have the expertise of 1,000 or more salaried economists plugging away on their abacuses to determine optimal asset-allocation ratios, accurate long-term economic growth rates, and future rates of inflation.
-And those are pieces of information you do need to know in order to map out your retirement plan.
+And those are pieces of information you do need to know to map out your retirement plan.

 But here's the upside: You're honest and reliable, willing to learn, and deeply invested in making sure that your retirement plan works for you.
 Those are three traits that neither your government nor your employer -- nor anyone else, for that matter -- likely possesses.

 And there's more good news.
-To make sure you can take full-advantage of your retirement smarts, the Pension Act also made permanent the current higher contribution limits to IRAs (which were due to expire in 2010), the Roth 401(k) savings vehicle (also due to expire in 2010), and the saver's credit.
+To make sure you can take full advantage of your retirement smarts, the Pension Act also made permanent the current higher contribution limits to IRAs (which were due to expire in 2010), the Roth 401(k) savings vehicle (also due to expire in 2010), and the saver's credit.

 The Foolish bottom line

 Your retirement is now in your hands, and there are many ways for you to profit from that fact.
 But if you'd like some more helpful hints, you can take advantage of a special "Open House" to our Motley Fool Rule Your Retirement service.
 Through March 12, you can access Rule Your Retirement free of charge (no credit card required) and learn more about the Pension Protection Act of 2006, as well as all the other aspects of retirement you need to consider.
 Click here to see the Rule Your Retirement Open House.

 This article was originally published on Aug.
 29, 2006.
 It has been updated.